Patika-Getir-Java-BootCamp/hw-1-eaaslan/README.md

 Method hiding is a concept in Java allows to defines subclass' static method with the same signature as a method in the superclass.
 It rarely used and not considered a good practice.
 Link : [Stackoverflow discussion](https://stackoverflow.com/questions/2223386/why-doesnt-java-allow-overriding-of-static-methods)   and [Further reading about statics but related](https://stackoverflow.com/questions/7026507/why-are-static-variables-considered-evil/7084473#7084473)

+# 14.What is the difference between abstraction and polymorphism in Java ?​

+These are two fundemental concepts in OOP.

+## 1-Abstraction
+ As we talked before is a process of hiding the implementation details and showing only the functionality to the user.
+We can implement through abstract class and interface.
+Link -> [Interface vs Abstract class](#2interface-vs-abstract-class)

+ ## 2-Polymorphism
+ Polymorphism is a concept in OOP that allows you to perform a single action in different ways.
+We can implement through method overloading and method overriding.